 Flights to Croatia Summer 2021

 The vast majority of flights from the UK & Ireland to Croatia that usually operate each year are planned to do so again for summer 2021.
 The start of the operating timetable for some routes has been pushed back – e.g. instead of flights starting at the end of March/early April, they will do so in May/June.
 This is to be expected, really, as foreign travel in spring and Easter time – normally a popular time of year to go away – is not yet permitted.
-(Foreign travel from the UK is expected to be allowed frm 17th May.)
+(Foreign travel from the UK is expected to be allowed from 17th May.)

+Updated As of the week beginning 9th August almost all flights scheduled to operate this summer from the UK & Ireland to Croatia have commenced.
 For the full timetable, see our Flights to Croatia from the UK & Ireland page.